-If the word "chia" creates mental image of a clay creature sprouting hair, you are not mistaken.
-I am talking about the same kinds of seeds, because aside from making the fuzz on countless Chia Pets, these seeds are also an excellent source of omega-3s!
+If the word "chia" brings up a mental image of a clay creature sprouting hair, you are not mistaken.
+But the seeds responsible for sprouting fuzz on Chia Pets are also an excellent source of anti-inflammatory omega-3s!
 Who knew?